borgar/textbox/README.md

 # Textbox

-Textbox is a simple library to layout text for display on SVG or Canvas.
+Textbox is a simple library to layout multiline text for display on SVG or Canvas.
 It can fairly decently line-break and render rich text given some boundaries.
-It understands simple text, and a subset of HTML and LaTeX syntax.
+It understands simple text, and a subset of HTML and LaTeX syntaxes.
 The original purpose of this software is to aid labeling charts.

 Take a look at [Textbox example and demos](https://observablehq.com/collection/@borgar/textbox) if you are curious what this library can do.